-My research interests are primarily focused around the areas of black British vernacular and popular cultures.
-I was awarded my PhD in Sociology by the London School of Economics and Political Science.
-Prior to joining Loughborough I was a Senior Research Associate at the University of Cambridge, where I conducted research on the experiences of black men in English high security prisons.
-My book, UK Hip-Hop, Grime and the City, examines the aesthetic, cultural and commercial practices of black and white, working-class youths in London.
+Richard's research interests are primarily focused around the areas of black British vernacular and popular cultures.
+He was awarded his PhD in Sociology by the London School of Economics and Political Science.
+Prior to joining Loughborough, Richard was a Senior Research Associate at the University of Cambridge, where he conducted research on the experiences of black men in English high security prisons.
+His book, UK Hip-Hop, Grime and the City, examines the aesthetic, cultural and commercial practices of black and white, working-class youths in London.
 Through a combination of ethnography and close textual analysis, this interdisciplinary study considers how young men and women use rap to accommodate themselves to their conditions of urban dwelling and investigates how they contest their marginalisation through their collaborative cultural work.

-Over the last 40 years rap has become a mainstream pop culture in the UK and a multibillion dollar, worldwide industry.
-My current research, on the performance of alternative identities through rap, examines the role that hip hop and grime play in a variety of institutional contexts.
+Over the last 40 years, rap has become a mainstream pop culture in the UK and a multibillion dollar, worldwide industry.
+Richard's current research, on the performance of alternative identities through rap, examines the role that hip hop and grime play in a variety of institutional contexts.
 These include prisons, youth centres, and an arts charity.
-I am interested in the impact that rap has had on organisations wholly or partially funded by local or national government, the role that the state plays in fostering Britain's rap cultures through these organisations, and how young people perform their identities and represent their communities through rap.
+He is interested in the impact that rap has had on organisations wholly or partially funded by local or national government, the role that the state plays in fostering Britain's rap cultures through these organisations, and how young people perform their identities and represent their communities through rap.

 - Bramwell, R. (2015) UK hip-hop, grime and the city: the aesthetics and ethics of London's rap scenes New York and London: Routledge